guettli/frow--fragments-over-the-wire/README.md

 # Conclusion

-I will htmx.
+I will use (??) htmx.
 I developed a prototype with it, and it htmx is straight forward, well-documented and has a healthy community.

 # Related